tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/诊断优化/实时会话_intl_en.md

 ## Performance and Connection Monitoring
 Log in to the [DBbrain console](https://console.cloud.tencent.com/dbbrain/session) and select **Performance Optimization** on the left sidebar.
 On the displayed page, select a database at the top and select the **Real-Time Session** tab.
 - The **Performance Monitoring** module displays in real time the number of running threads and the CPU utilization of the instance.
-- The **Performance Monitoring** module displays in real time the number of running threads and the CPU utilization of the instance.
+- The **Connection Monitoring** module displays in real time the maximum number of connections and the number of active connections of the instance.
 ![](https://main.qcloudimg.com/raw/03c23c17ff637f50f40a8b4d8e8e8dce.png)

 ## Running Threads